 OK friends, I think just one more Instant Pot recipe and then I’ll be done for now.
 As you know, I heroically rescued my Instant Pot from a basement flood this summer, and since then, I’ve been on some weird mission to prove it’s worthiness as an appliance.

 I must admit that I have discovered I love how intensely flavorful it makes most recipes.
 But I’ve also lamented that it’s anything BUT instant in a lot of scenarios.

 To round out my trifecta of Instant Pot recipes for the year, I wanted to create a recipe that truly IS instant, yet still properly cooked and delicious.
-Since my salmon pasta recipe is one of the most popular recipes on this site, I knew I wanted to try a salmon dish.
+Since my salmon pasta and salmon pesto pasta recipes are some of the most popular recipes on this site, I knew I wanted to try a salmon dish.